Tyre comprises the remains of the largest mercantile city of the Phoenicians.

 Then it's a further walk of about 20 minutes to get to the other archeological site, Al-Bass, at the edge of town.
-You can see the hippodrome from afar, but unfortunately the entrance is on the other side of the complex.
-I arrived at the same moment as two busloads of schoolchildren, so this was not an as quiet experience.
+You can see the hippodrome from afar, but unfortunately, the entrance is on the other side of the complex.
+I arrived at the same moment as two busloads of schoolchildren, so this was not a quiet experience.

-Al-Bass covers a quite extensive area, starting with a messy necropolis dotted with Byzantine mosaics.
-After that you end up with the almost completely restored and gigantic triumphal arch.
+Al-Bass covers quite an extensive area, starting with a messy necropolis dotted with Byzantine mosaics.
+After that, you end up with the almost completely restored and gigantic triumphal arch.
 And then there is the vast hippodrome, quite a hike to do a full loop there in the blazing sun.

 There are a few sites where if you want to visit, timing is important.
 Tyre is one of these sites because its so close to the Lebanese Israel border and comes into play during any conflict.
 Its no secret that Hezbollah (Party of God) controls this part of Southern Lebanon and often the region is close to travel.
 After the last conflict with Israel in 2006, Southern Lebanon was closed to tourists for a few years due to dangers from unexploded ordinance and the roads being bombed out.

 Nonetheless, the situation has calmed down and there is a window of opportunity and I made it there last month in April 2010.
 The drive down the coast is so pretty and idyllic but you know immediately when you are close to Tyre because the roads would be lined with the Hezbollah yellow flags and there are banners of Iranian mullahs everywhere.
 Also you see many UN troops in their blue helmets guarding intersections.